Anatomy of a Teardrop Trailer

 Douglas Keister has some mighty fine photos of teardrop trailers.
 Mine isn't in there but I know all the rest of them.
 Teardroppers are a close knit community and there are some really clever trailers.
 None of course, are better than mine but they come close.

 You've seen where it is possible to stand in the trailer and the kitchen in the back.
 You've had a chance to vote.
 What else makes this trailer unique?

 This was a great mystery.
 We saw the wings in the pictures but didn't really understand what they were for.
 As you can see in the pictures, they store the dishes, silverware and food items.
 We also keep aluminum foil, trash bags, potholders, and dish towels too.
-It took a while to realize that the cabinets were shaped like teardrop trailers but they are unique and very useful.
+It took a while to realize that the cabinets are shaped like teardrop trailers, and they are unique and very useful.